LeetLLM

 scoring latencya slower list damages shopping experience

-diversity/seller concentrationone feedback-rich seller shouldn't crowd out catalog
+diversity/seller concentrationone seller with many feedback events shouldn't crowd out catalog

 Output